fatualux/ollama-ui/README.md

 ### Serve

-The script is used to run the command `ollama serve` and run the chat in a web server.
+The script is used to run the command `ollama serve` and serve the chat in a web server.

 ```
 sh serve.sh